 RMSI – Cropalytics is a SaaS-based AgriTech-startup that uses Satellite imagery, modeling, geocoding, and other advanced methodologies to analyze and predict weather forecast, crop health, stress due to rainfall, Nat-cat scores, etc. Our product PInCER™(Profile and Information of Crop Exposure and Risk) offers various modules as a solution.
 We launched the first of its kind live crop map for India.
 The new crop map shows the geo-location of sown acreage of the current cropping season in high resolution.
 RMSI Cropalytics makes the crop map actionable by overlaying useful data on it, including village boundaries, farm sizes, crop health, weather forecasts, yield estimates, and land ownership.

 - Village Prioritization categorizes the villages as per your needs and will let you know where you can set up your sales and get better results in terms of yield, health, and procurements and,

 - In-Season tracking will enable tracking of the stage-wise growth of a crop and help determine the in-time need for products like fertilizer.

 These modules are delivered to agriculture-related companies and farmers via mobile applications and web portals.
-It aims to help the farmers in the form of advisories, alerts, and notifications for stage-wise crop growth and related issues, pest and disease control, finance management, loan procurement, etc.
+It aims to help the farmers in the form of advisories, alerts, and notifications for stage-wise crop growth and related issues, crop acreage, yield estimation, pest and disease control, finance management, loan procurement, etc.